RishithaAppikonda/Legal-Text-Classification/README.md

 # Legal-Text-Classification
+# Legal Text Preprocessing for NLP

 This project implements a text preprocessing pipeline for legal documents, preparing data for NLP tasks like classification, clustering, and information extraction.
 The pipeline uses Python, NLTK, and Pandas to clean and process text efficiently.

-Features
+## Features

-Load legal text data from CSV files
+- Load legal text data from CSV files

-Tokenization of text into individual words
+- Tokenization of text into individual words

-Stop word removal and filtering of non-alphanumeric tokens
+- Stop word removal and filtering of non-alphanumeric tokens

-Stemming using Porter Stemmer
+- Stemming using Porter Stemmer

-Lemmatization using WordNet lemmatizer
+- Lemmatization using WordNet lemmatizer

-Prints intermediate outputs for easy inspection
+- Prints intermediate outputs for easy inspection

-Requirements
+## Requirements

-Python 3.x
+- Python 3.x

-pandas
+- pandas

-nltk
+- nltk

-spacy (optional for advanced NLP tasks)
+- spacy (optional for advanced NLP tasks)